dtyutyunik/NYC-Sports/README.md

 * ruby on backend coding to read json files and write to db
 * postgresql for db storage
 * javascript for front end coding
-* react native for front end display
+* react.js for front end display
 * ruby on rails for backend